 As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 However, this percentage could be higher in areas experiencing extreme temperatures.
-What is interesting to note is that you can slow down this degradation rate by ensuring you protect your solar panels well.
+What is interesting to note is that you can slow down this degradation rate by protecting your solar panels well.

 So, what is solar panel covering all about?
 Read more to find out.

-Just like your electronic devices, such as laptops, smartphones, etc., that require a cover or sleeve to protect them and maintain their longevity, a solar panel system also needs a cover for protection.
+Like your electronic devices, such as laptops, smartphones, etc., that require a cover or sleeve to protect them and maintain their longevity, a solar panel system also needs a protection cover.

 Under normal circumstances, when the weather outside is nothing suspicious, and you wish to use your solar panels as usual, you need not cover them.
 Solar panel covers need not be worn over the panels every night.